Mattlister/designandconquer/README.md

 * git push -u origin master which then pushes my update and I then need to enter my username and password for security.

+# Issues whilst building the site

+* This site although set me back a few times with various issues when putting the project in place.
+I originally wrote some in depth JavaScript code that displayed the maps, had the content and centralised locations from HTML but I couldn't get more than one location using JavaScript.
+  I originally planned to have 3 locations to choose from each holiday destination.
+As I looked more indepth, some of the holidays only had 1 option available .
+For instance, there's only 1 Neptune island diving location.
+Only 1 Victoria falls etc and so I could narrow my locations but still couldn't get them to display.
+So, as a suggestion from my mentor.
+I created a JSON file and added fetch commands to the JavaScript file.
+I was able to create the For loops and arrays, I could get all the data to read.
+There were no errors in any of my code or DevTools but the markers would not display.
+I had 3 extra sessions with my mentor.
+I spent time with tutors looking at this for a week solid but could not figure it out.
+I then came up with the concept that the modals held the information, not the maps.
+The map was one solid piece of data.
+The modals were 9 seperate pieces of of code.
+So, I created 9 modals to showcase the maps but this didn't resolve it.
+The modals still would not show the markers and so I reached out in
+  Slack again.
+John Longgately who had done the code spotted what I was trying to do.
+It was hard explaining my situation as it seemed simple.
+Markers within maps but... the maps had to be seperated and the locations individually added.
+So, between me and John, we were able to re-write the code altogether and resolve the issue.
+I could get markers displaying on the maps.
+Phew!!

+* That was amajor milestone but....
+I had more to workout because, when I added a centralised location to the modal 1, it worked great.
+Adding modal
+  2 though overwrote the information and so I had to work that out as well.
+It took me a week to resolve this through various searches and code checks to stop the data overwriting when new information was added.
+I asked one of my peers, Shane Muirhead ro review it and he noticed all the content was but as I'd not worked in JavaScript before, he was able to advise me on my hard coded could be streamlined and so with more research and advise, I created the working JavaScript file I have now.

+* I've learnt a great deal on this project and yes, it has taken me longer but I believe I did create something relatively complicated.
+I only say this because when researching what I was doind, the answers weren't always obvious to others.
+I was able to work through this and keep my head up and keep going to produce what I have now.

 ## Testing

 * I tested the website half way through the project on Mozilla Firefox, Google Chrome and Safari.
 I was always using Google Chrome and found no issues when